 We’re not sure why this happens, but some headphones do switch to AAC codec with modern Macs.
 In this post, we’re going to show you how you can force macOS to use AAC or aptX codecs with supported Bluetooth headphones.
-This will ensure that you get the best Bluetooth audio on Mac.
+This will ensure that you get the best Bluetooth audio on your Mac.

 How to enable aptX and AAC codec on Mac?